 If we were to look at this organization, the chances are good they have policies and value statements designed to protect worker safety.
 Yet we all know, that statements are just that, statements, words on a screen, ink on paper.
 Words and policies will not keep anyone safe from a dangerous robot.
 It takes a designed and integrated leadership system to insure safe working conditions.

 According to basic systems theory, a system needs three components to be a system (Thinking in Systems, A Primer, Donella H. Meadows):

-- Basic elements; and
+- Basic elements

-- Resources; and
+- Interconnections; and

-- Central focus, purpose, or desired output.
+- Central purpose or result.

 When all three elements are in place, there is a designed leadership system.

 For a white paper on leadership systems design: